 - Willingness to take on any car manufacturer doing business in California

 - Track record of satisfied clients

 - Local presence – our home office is a short drive away, in Dana Point.

-Our law firm never charges lemon law clients for our legal services.
-Instead, we use a statutory fee-shifting provision to make the car company pay your legal bill.
+Our fees are covered by the manufacturer.
+We use a statutory fee-shifting provision to make the car company pay your legal bill.